DonovanLoSg/cleaning-dsolutions/README.md

 - articles which target at one or more specific cleaning location.
 - articles which has a certain tag.
-The search can also be a combination of two or even three crtieria by just ticking the criteria to include in the search. e.g. Searching for titles taht include words like "How to" and the cleaning target being the kitchen and having the tags like "sink, choke".
+The search can also be a combination of two or even three crtieria by just ticking the criteria to include in the search. e.g. Searching for titles that include words like "How to" and the cleaning target being the kitchen and having the tags like "sink, choke".

 ## Article Listing